ClayLipscomb/Odapter/README.md

 ### Code Generation Features

 * Generates adapter class for each package with respective method for each procedure/function
-* Generates nested interface for each package record
+* Generates nested interface for each package record as either:
     - mutable class
     - immutable record, including positional with parameterless constructor (C# 9.0 only)
 * Translates all common Oracle data types to C#